veraison/veraison/docs/api/endorsement-provisioning/README.md

 ### Asynchronous POST

 * Client submits the endorsement provisioning request
-* Server responds with response code `201` indicating that the request will be processed asynchronously.
+* Server responds with response code `201` indicating that the request has been accepted and will be processed asynchronously
-* Server returns a time bound resource in response header.
-The resource will be used to poll the original   request till the time it is complete (successful/failed) or the session expires.
+* Server returns a time-bound session resource in the `Location` header.
+The resource can be polled at regular intervals to check the progress of the submission, until the processing is complete (either successfully or with a failure)

 ```
 >> Request:
-  POST /endorsement-provisioning/v1/submit/
+  POST /endorsement-provisioning/v1/submit
   Host: veraison.example
   Content-Type: application/rim+cbor

-  {
-    "payload": "489765abcdesgfdwdunisdufbiubwjndisjd"
-  }
+...CoRIM as binary data...

 << Response:
   HTTP/1.1 201 Created